-What actions can be brought against a management employee and officer of a corporation who secretly forms a competing business while employed by the corporation?
+Recently, I read about a lawsuit brought against a high-level management employee and officer of a corporation who secretly started a competing business against his employer while still employed by the corporation.

-New Jersey courts have found that if a management employee secretly forms a competing corporation and starts competing against his/her employer while still working for his former employer, then the management employee may be liable for a breach of duty of loyalty to the employer which can also be imputed to the newly formed competing corporation.
+New Jersey courts have found that if a management level employee secretly forms a competing corporation and starts competing against his/her employer while still working for his former employer, then the management employee may be liable for a breach of duty of loyalty to the employer which will also be imputed to the newly formed competing corporation.

-In a recent case, a vice president/director and his wife formed two businesses while still employed at Vibra-Tech.
-One of these businesses was in direct competition for the same customer base.
+In a recent case, a vice president/director and his wife formed two businesses while still employed at a technology company.
+One of these businesses was in direct competition for the same customers as their technology company.
 The other business sold equipment to their company for resale to other companies.
-Their employer had no knowledge that one of their own executives was competing with the corporation.
+Their employer had no knowledge that their own executive was competing with the corporation.
 A suit was brought against the defendants for unfair competition and breach of fiduciary duty.
-The defendants moved for summary judgment, arguing that there were no fiduciary duties that the two companies owed Vibra-Tech.
+The defendants moved for summary judgment, arguing that there was no fiduciary duty owed to the former employer.

-The court discussed earlier New Jersey case law on fiduciary duty and stated that “A hallmark of a fiduciary relationship is one party’s placement of “trust and confidence in another.”
-This relationship is generally one of unequal terms, where one party is dependent on the advice and care of another.
-This is the duty that management and directors customarily owe their employees.
-Directors and officers of a corporation also have both a duty of care and/or a duty of loyalty to the best interests of the business entity.
-Competitors of a business entity contract in their own self interest and have no such fiduciary duty.
+The court discussed New Jersey case law on “fiduciary duty” and stated that “a hallmark of a fiduciary relationship is one party’s placement of “trust and confidence in another.”
+This relationship is generally one where one party is dependent on the advice and service of another.
+This is a duty that management and directors customarily owe to their employees.
+Directors and officers of a corporation also have both a duty of loyalty to the best interests of their company and their employees.

-The attorney for the defendants argued that the two businesses of the defendant had no fiduciary duty since they had no direct relationship with the former employer, only the employees had the connection, and so liability could not attach to the new corporation.
+The attorney for the defendants argued that the two new competing businesses had no fiduciary duty since they had no direct relationship with the former employer, only the employees had the connection, and so liability could not attach to the new corporation.

-The court agreed that there was no direct fiduciary duty between the businesses, but found that New Jersey courts had in similar cases,” imputed the individual defendants’ conduct to the corporation and held it liable for breach of the fiduciary duty of loyalty.”
-Since the proof of a breach of imputed fiduciary duty of loyalty involves an intensive inquiry into the facts, and an inquiry as to whether the individual utilized the corporate veil to facilitate a breach of duties, the court denied summary judgment, since the facts before the court were either missing or disputed.
+The court agreed that there was no direct fiduciary duty between the companies, but found that New Jersey courts had in similar cases,” imputed the conduct of the offending individuals to the corporation and held it liable for a breach of the fiduciary duty of loyalty.”
+Since proof of a breach of imputed fiduciary duty of loyalty involves an intensive inquiry into the facts and an inquiry as to whether the individuals utilized the corporate veil to facilitate a breach of duties, the court allowed the case to go to trial.
+In the end, the former employees and their new company lost.

 Contact me personally today to discuss your business law matter.
-I am easy to talk to, very approachable and can offer you practical, legal ways to handle your concerns.
-You can reach me toll free at (855) 376-5291 or e-mail me at firstname.lastname@example.org.
+I am easy to talk to, very approachable, and can offer you practical, legal ways to handle your concerns.
+Please call Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.
 Please ask us about our video conferencing or telephone consultations if you are unable to come to our office.